 Based on recent advice from the Government on safer transport measures, this guidance covers six important areas relating to the services you do for the Council:

 - 1. Risk Management

 - 2. Mitigation & Prevention

 - 3. Vehicle & Equipment Cleaning

 - 4. Infection Control

-- 5. COVID-19 Testing
+- 5. COVID-19 Track & Trace

+- 6. Workforce testing

-- 6. Stay Informed
+- 7. Stay informed

 1. Risk Management